-- All gates are locked except at the start and end of the school day - Doors are kept closed to prevent intrusion - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by visitors lanyards

-- Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given - All children leaving or returning during the school day have to sign out and in - Empty classrooms have windows closed.
+- All gates are locked except at the start and end of the school day - Doors are kept closed to prevent intrusion where possible/appropriate - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by a lanyard or visitor sticker - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given. - All children leaving or returning during the school day have to sign out and in - Empty classrooms have windows closed.